TobiasFaller/gcc-riscv-elf-rv32e-rv32i-rv64i/README.md

 RISC-V RV32E / RV32I / RV64I ELF (WIP)
 ======================================

-Build script to build the current GCC toolchain from source with riscv-unknown-elf as target with ilp32e / ilp32 and ilp64 ABI.
+Build script to build the current GCC toolchain from source with riscv-unknown-elf bare-metal as target with ilp32e / ilp32 and ilp64 ABI.
 This includes the support for newlib and uclibc++.
 The configuration does not support multi-threading and uses init_array and fini_array to initialize the used software libraries.